 The happy red Montmorency tart cherry Prunus cerasus has delighted for centuries.
 It is a cultivated sour cherry that was selected from wild cherry varieties of Northern Europe about a thousand years ago.
 Tart cherries also came from wild varieties in the Caspian and Black Sea areas and were popular in Greece before 300 BC.
 They were well liked by the Persians and Romans of old, and are popular in Iran today.
 Montmorency is the most popular of tart cherry varieties.
 The tree was named after the Montmorency valley in France, famous for its cherries.
 Colonist brought cherries to America in the 1600s and the French planted Montmorency tart cherries along the St. Lawrence River and around the Great Lakes, the leading tart cherry producing region in North America today.

 Montmorency cherries are traditionally known as the 'pie cherry' and the 'healing cherry'.
-In areas where it has been grown for generations, locals attest to its efficaciousness.
+In areas where it has been grown for generations, locals attest to its beneficial properties.
 A Michigan State University study found the antioxidants anthocyanins and their anlyon cyanidin compounds in the pigment of the Montmorency cherry.
 They also found kaempferol, isoqueritrin, and quercetin.
 Research conducted at Brunswick Laboratories in Massachusetts and the Hollings Cancer Institute at the Medical University of South Carolina found that Montmorency cherries contain ellagic acid, a naturally occurring plant phenolic.
 All of these are powerful antioxidants.
 Other compounds of note in Montmorency cherries are perillyl alcohol and melatonin.
 Dr. Russell Reiter, of the University of Texas Health Science Center, said "We were surprised at how much melatonin was in cherries, specifically the Montmorency variety."
-Research indicates melatonin is a potent antioxidant, even more so than vitamins C, E and A. It is soluble in both fat and water and can enter cells that many vitamins cannot.
+Melatonin is soluble in both fat and water and can enter cells that many vitamins cannot.

 Eden Dried Montmorency Tart Cherries are a versatile, sweet and pleasantly tart snack, but there's no need limiting them to snacking.
 Leave whole or coarsely chop and use them in baking breads, cakes, and muffins, in pie fillings and puddings, and in grain and bread stuffing.
 They brighten salads and are great with hot or cold cereals.
 Use them when making granola, muesli, granola bars, popcorn balls, and caramel corn.